Math6014 Graph Theory

 Week 15 problems

 Final examination.
-The Final examination will take place during the middle exam period on December 8 most likely in the same room where the class meets, but that will not be confirmed until later.
 You will be permitted to bring one letter size sheet of notes, one-sided only, and you will be required to turn it in at the conclusion of the examination.
 You may be asked to state theorems we covered in class.

-Honor Code: Discussing problems is encouraged.
-No collaboration is allowed on homework, midterm or final.
+Honor Code: Discussing class material including problem sets is encouraged.
+However, no collaboration is allowed on problems assigned for homework, midterm or final.

 Office: 217B Skiles.